garrettrayj/den/README.md

 Discover feeds on webpages.

 <h3>+ Widgets</h3>
-See the latest items from your inbox, a page, or a feed.
+See the latest items from your inbox, a folder, or a feed.

 ---